Shadow of the Beast III

 Shadow of the Beast III is a platform game developed by Reflections and published by Psygnosis in 1992, exclusively for the Amiga.

 It is the sequel to Shadow of the Beast and Shadow of the Beast II.

 Plot and gameplay

 In this game, Aarbron has regained his human shape but must defeat Maletoth once and for all to become fully human.
+To do so, he must collect four items for the Old Man who will craft a weapon for Aarbron.
 Shadow of the Beast III has four distinct stages instead of one big area.
 The game places less of an emphasis on the action elements so prominent in the first two games, instead preferring a more cerebral approach.

 Development

 Shadow of the Beast III began development in October 1990, and was developed in two years.
 The graphics for Shadow of the Beast III were developed by Martin Edmondson on an Amiga A3000 using DPaint IV.
 Beast III was coded on a 25Mhz PC running PDS 2.
 The One interviewed Mark Jones, Shadow of the Beast III's graphic artist, for information regarding its development in a pre-release interview.
 Edmondson notes that the original selling point of Shadow of the Beast was its graphics, stating that "Apart from how many colours and layers of parallax and monsters we could squeeze on screen, no thought went into it whatsoever", and expresses that Beast III will 'retain the characteristic look and feel of the original' alongside significant changes.
 Edmondson states that "Beast I was a graphics showcase and some people found Beast II too difficult ...
 In Beast III our aims are to keep it looking good, retain the puzzles of Beast II and make it easier.
 It's going to be much more accessible."
 The non-linear game structure eased graphic design, and Edmondson expresses that "For me it's [much easier] to start off drawing a forest than to gradually create a forest environment you can walk into."
 Edmondson and Beast III's programmer Paul Howarth outline their ideals of a 'good action game', stating that "The most important thing is the feel.
 If the game is very bulky to control, things stick when they hit walls and the collision detection is a bit naff, it's very annoying to play, no matter how addictive the gameplay might be.
 The whole thing should run very smoothly and be easy to pick up and move around.", and furthermore emphasises the importance of overall appearance, saying that "You can have an excellent game but if it looks really, really bad it's not going to sell because you've got a problem with screenshots.
 They're not going to attract anybody so no-one's going to buy the game."